aaronwtr/genomic-drug-target-prediction/README.md

 # Genetic Drug Targeting and Mutant Allele Classification
 ### Project aim
 In order to prioritize drug targets, particular mutant alleles, which could be loss-of-function (LoF) or gain-of-function (GoF) mutations, should be classified on whether they are either benign or malignant.
-Furthermore, for the malignant mutant alleles, we can perform further prioritization by looking at clinical trial outcome data for compounds targeting that allele.
+Furthermore, for the malignant mutant alleles, we can perform downstream prioritization by looking at clinical trial outcome data for compounds targeting that allele.
 ### Data
 - DrugBank: Clinical trial data targeting diseased pathways/targets